 The first thing you’ll notice at Catterick is the respect for tradition.
 The main grandstand has retained the same framework and structure since 1906.
 This doesn’t make the venue old and rickety, though.
 Essential improvements and modernisations have been made to ensure safety and comfort.
 You’ll just be able to take a glimpse into the venue’s past.

 Catterick has a shorter track than some, stretching to a little over one mile and nine furlongs.
 The track is flat and well-maintained, but it does have some sharp bends.
 This means that experienced horses and jockeys tend to flourish more than novices, who are often caught out by unexpected twists.
 This applies to both flat and National Hunt races.
 If placing a bet, it’s advisable to look out for past winners and regular riders at the course.

 Catterick is a very relaxed racecourse, with less focus on pomp and ceremony than some may expect.
 This is reflected in the dress code.
 Smart casual is the official policy, though it’s unlikely that you’ll be questioned as long as you are not clad in anything potentially offensive.

 This leads some equestrian devotees to sniff at Catterick as, “unglamorous”, though it is also referred to as, “the friendly racecourse.”
 Overall, Catterick Bridge offers a great day out for families and casual race attendees.

-Horse racing and North Yorkshire have long been bedfellows.
+Horse racing and Yorkshire have long been bedfellows.
 Catterick hosted events in the mid-17th Century in an unofficial capacity, with the first sanctioned meet taking place in 1783.
 A permanent track was laid down in 1813, and the course has been a mainstay of the Yorkshire racing scene since.